-If your local government in Northeast Ohio, whether it be a charter city, township, county, village, school board, electoral board, or watershed conservancy is giving you problems, acting corruptly, or abusing its power, then the Law Office of Warner Mendenhall will use and has used a variety of legal tools to force compliance with the law and punish local governments that act wrongfully.
+If your local government in Northeast Ohio, whether it be a charter city, township, county, village, school board, electoral board, or watershed conservancy is giving you problems, acting corruptly, or abusing its power, then the municipal law attorneys at The Law Offices of Warner Mendenhall, Inc. will use and have used a variety of legal tools to force compliance with the law and punish local governments that act wrongfully.

 This section will provide a list and description of legal tools available to you as a client to not only be a watchdog of local corruption but fight city hall as well.